Mainman002/Linux-OpenTabletUI/README.md

 # Wacom-Bamboo-Settings-Gui
-A Wacom Bamboo Pen Tablet Settings UI
+A Wacom Bamboo Pen Tablet Settings UI for Linux

 [ Videos / Sites Showing The UI In Action  ]